Koenkk/zigbee2mqtt.io/docs/devices/QBKG34LM.md

 ---
-title: "Xiaomi QBKG34LM control via MQTT"
+title: "Aqara QBKG34LM control via MQTT"
-description: "Integrate your Xiaomi QBKG34LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG34LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-10-30T12:58:50
 pageClass: device-page
 ---